-The main body of the paper should be divided into: (a) introduction; (b) experimental, including materials and methods; (c) results, with appropriate quantification and statistical treatment of data; (d) discussion; (e) acknowledgements, including declarations of interest (if any); (f) funding, in the form of a sentence with the funding agency written out in full followed by the grant number in square brackets, (g) numbered references; (h) Tables and Figures.
+The main body of the paper should be divided into: (a) introduction; (b) experimental, including materials and methods; (c) results, with appropriate quantification and statistical treatment of data; (d) discussion; (e) acknowledgements, including declarations of interest (if any); (f) author contribution, outlining the contribution of each author to the study; (g) funding, in the form of a sentence with the funding agency written out in full followed by the grant number in square brackets, (h) numbered references; (i) Tables and Figures.
 It is often an advantage to combine (c) and (d) with gains of conciseness and clarity.
 The discussion section should not repeat the results, but only discuss their implications.
 Authors may cite as many papers as are realistically necessary to properly reference the manuscript.
 We encourage authors to attribute the original source of findings through the citation of primary research papers wherever possible.

 Authors may find it helpful to know that a full page of text in the Biochemical Journal contains approximately 1100 words.
 When calculating the length of papers, allowance must be made for the space taken up by insertions such as Figures, Tables and Schemes, and this is best assessed by looking at a recent issue of the Journal.
 The Journal provides for authors to publish supplementary data provided it is not integral to the understanding of the paper (see Supplementary data).

 Procedure for submission